Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-quota/README.md

 * WARN if the used space of any checked quota is at or above `--warning` (default: 80).
 * CRIT if the used space of any checked quota is at or above `--critical` (default: 90).
 * The worst state of all checked quotas becomes the state of the check.
-* OK with "Nothing checked." if no quota matched, for example if no hard quota is configured anywhere or `--ignore-regex` excluded everything.
+* OK with "Nothing checked." if no quota matched, for example if no hard quota is configured anywhere or `--match`/`--ignore` excluded everything.
 Use `--no-match-severity` to report WARN, CRIT or UNKNOWN instead.
-* UNKNOWN on invalid API responses or responses with error codes, and on an invalid `--ignore-regex` pattern.
+* UNKNOWN on invalid API responses or responses with error codes, and on an invalid `--match` or `--ignore` pattern.
 * `--always-ok` suppresses all alerts and always returns OK.